-Welcome from the Program Director
+Welcome from the current Program Director and the future Program Director

 Stephen H. Schultz, M.D.

 The word “EXCITED” is quite the understatement when describing my feelings about the opportunity to succeed Steve Schultz as the director of our residency program.
 After his 20 years of leadership and service, I have big shoes to fill for sure.
 My job will be easier having served as the Associate Director here for the past 11 years and, more importantly, by having the incredible team of faculty, residents, and staff that we have.

 Our commitment to community health and service to the underserved at both our urban and our inner city residency sites remains a hallmark of our experience.
 We couple this with dedication to teaching and providing team-based care.
 We have grown this team considerably over the past several years and now proudly have behavioral health clinicians, pharmacists, social workers, and nurse and community care managers at both our main urban family medicine resident clinic and our inner city FQHC residency clinic.